What Focus on the Family’s 2025 Marriage Report Gets Wrong About Divorce, Faith, and Abuse

 One of the most troubling sections lists what divorced people “wish they had known” before marriage: addictions, infidelity, control issues, lying.

-They are never asked about the final straw before the divorce, or given the option to report marriage-endangering sins, other than “Infidelity/affairs.”
+They are never asked about their “final straw,” their reason for the divorce, or given the option to report marriage-endangering sins, other than “Infidelity/affairs.”

 By talking about these serious issues as “things individuals wished they had known,” they subtly blame the victim for “choosing poorly,” rather than naming the truth: many of these behaviors were hidden, denied, lied about, or emerged after the wedding.
 Abuse beginning on the honeymoon is tragically common.